 John has received a number of awards during his career.
 He received the Special Act or Service Awards for outstanding leadership in 1992, 1995, 1996 and 2010.
 He also received Performance Awards in 1991, 1993, 1994, 1995, 1997, and in the years from 2001 to 2009.

-Outside of the office he likes to work on his house and yard with his wife, Patricia.
-Their daughter, Taylor is attending the University of Mary Washington in Fredericksburg, Va.
+Outside of the office he likes to work on his house and yard.
 John also enjoys woodworking and exercising and playing sports.